jlder/SLM-recorder/docs/02_recorder_architecture.md

 ## 18. WiFi Support Power Rule

 WiFi/AP support is user-selected from MENU.
-The AP/server are stopped when the operator presses the menu BACK button to return to the main page, or when state_task disables Web support during state transitions such as recording.
+The AP is stopped when the operator presses the menu BACK button to return to the main page, or when `state_task` disables Web support during state transitions such as recording.

+The HTTP listener is not stopped in normal operation.
+It remains allocated and started once because the tested AsyncWebServer/AsyncTCP stack does not reliably recover port-80 dispatch after `AsyncWebServer::end()` has been called following real HTTP traffic.
+When Web support is OFF, the listener is not exposed to the operator because the AP is down and SD file-management authorization is disabled.

 The UI loop runs standby/wake selection before `lv_timer_handler()` so the standby screen is flushed immediately and the normal UI is not shown dimmed as an intermediate frame.